GaoJeffrey/mdbook-lang/doc/en/src/usage.md

 ### norun

 norun option will make the codeblock not rendered by the preprocessor.
-You can use this option if you want to show some code examples that should not be executed, and the `language` is enabled by `language.enable=true`.
+You can use this option if you want to show some code examples that should not be executed, and the `language` is enabled by `language-enable=true`.

 <pre>
 <code class="language-markdown">